Philliec459/Simple-Neural-Network-to-Estimate-Carbonate-Rock-Types/README.md

          pred = sigmoid(z)
          print("PRT:", point[2],",", "pred: {}".format(pred))

-and then we predict where we are in the sigmoid curve scaled from 0 to 2 (pred = sigmoid(z)).
+and then we predict where we are in the sigmoid curve scaled from 0 to 2 (pred = sigmoid(z).

 The final RT are then defined as shown below:

-        if pred > 1.7:
+        if pred > 1.56:
             RT=2
         elif pred < 0.25:
             RT=0